- 2 Bedrooms

 About this PropertyWelcome to your little piece of heaven on Hilton Head Island.
 This 1st floor, 2 bedroom 2.5 bath villa is sure to leave you feeling casual.
 Wendover Dunes is a raised unit with parking underneath.

-As you enter the entryway you are greeted by a generous open floor plan.
+As you enter the entry you are greeted by a generous open floor plan.
 The kitchen is completely supplied and ready to be used.
-The dining area offers formal seating for 8, and 3 barstool at the breakfast bar.The family room has been professionally furbished, has plenty of seating and a enormous Flat screen TV.
-Head out onto the screen porch and relish the sounds of the island.
-This villa overlooks the meticulous and private pool area.
+The dining area offers formal seating for 8, and 3 barstool at the breakfast bar.The family room has been professionally furbished, has plenty of seating and a huge Flat screen TV.
+Head out onto the screen porch and appreciate the sounds of the island.
+This villa overlooks the pretty and private pool area.

 The master suite with a palm tree theme has a king bed and 40" flat screen TV.
 The guest bedroom has a nautical theme, 2 full size beds and a 32" TV.
 The guest bathroom is sure to be impressive, a full stand up shower, a private toilet closet and Jacuzzi tub.